Zhiyi-Zhao/Computational-biology/README.md

 - Frameshift
 Frameshift is a shifting of the reading frame caused by insert nuclides not devided by 3.
 Frameshift mutation is a genetic mutation caused by indels (insertions or deletions) of a number of nucleotides in a DNA sequence that is not divisible by three.

+Comment of the assignment:
+Use the SMS website to find the ORF corresponding to the known peptide on the known DNA sequence.
+Noting:
+- Continuous peptides do not equal continuous DNA sequences; they may be located in different ORFs and separated by introns.
+- Knowing which DNA chain the ORF is located on means you don't have to worry about the ORF on the other chain.

 | Theme | Exercise | Tool |Introduction |Used for | Type of data | Notes | Extension |
 |-------|----------|------|-----|----------|--------------|-------|-----------|